Abhishek-Puzhakkal/ghost_pipe/README.md

 INTRODUCTION

-  ghost_pipe is a lan based communication and file sharing tool developed using python , in this tool ONE TO ONE , and GROUP CHATTING is possible, There is no os limitaions, work well in any os environment file sharing is only from one computer to another , not one comupter to many computer's
+  ghost_pipe is a lan based communication and file sharing tool developed using python , in this tool ONE TO ONE , and GROUP CHATTING is possible, There is no os limitaions, work well in any os environment. file sharing is only from one computer to another , not one comupter to many computer's.
-    courently ghost_pipe is cli tool , in upcomming future defenetly it have a TUI using Textual framework
+    currently ghost_pipe is cli tool , in upcomming future definitely it have a TUI using Textual framework

 FEATURES